pskelsey/4C-Lite-model/README.md

 </p>

 ## Motivation
 This app was developed as a tool to help non-modellers perform state-of-the-art climate change risk assessments.
-At your fingertips are real crop / land-use data from [IACS](https://ec.europa.eu/agriculture/direct-support/iacs_en), [JACS](http://www.gov.scot/Topics/Statistics/Browse/Agriculture-Fisheries/PubFinalResultsJuneCensus), and [CROME](https://data.gov.uk/data/search?q=CROME), and [UKCP09](http://ukclimateprojections.metoffice.gov.uk/21678) spatially coherent probabilistic climate change data.
-Building a model and defining your future scenarios is just a matter of hitting a few switches and twiddling a few knobs.
+At your fingertips are real crop / land-use data from [IACS](https://ec.europa.eu/agriculture/direct-support/iacs_en) and the latest [UKCP18](http://ukclimateprojections.metoffice.gov.uk/21678) probabilistic climate change data.
+This model is a 'light' version of the previous [4C model](https://github.com/pskelsey/4C-model) that makesthe whole process of performing a climate change risk assessment even easier; creating a risk model and defining your future scenarios is just a matter of hitting a few switches and twiddling a few knobs.
 I've used this framework to produce [peer-reviewed journal articles](#references), and you can too.

 ### Installation and loading
 NOTE: Due to the many controls and features of the app, the GUI is a fixed size (12") and not 'responsive,' i.e. it will not scale to fit the screen of your device.
 This means it may not be suitable for notebooks with smaller screens, and is best suited for desktop PCs.